 |U2||... up to 200|

 For each table that you create, you specify the throughput requirements.
-DynamoDB allocates and reserves resources to handle your throughput requirements with sustained low latency.
+DynamoDB allocates resources to handle your throughput requirements with sustained low latency.
 When you design your application and tables, you should consider your application's access pattern to make the most efficient use of your table's resources.

 Some items in a table might be more popular than others.
-For example, consider the ProductCatalog table that is described in Example Tables and Data, and suppose that this table contains millions of different products.
+For example, consider the ProductCatalog table that is described in Creating Tables and Loading Sample Data, and suppose that this table contains millions of different products.
 Some products might be very popular among customers, so those items would be consistently accessed more frequently than the others.
 As a result, the distribution of read activity on ProductCatalog would be highly skewed toward those popular items.